dotnet/fsharp/docs/fsharp-core-notes.md

 ### C# projects referencing F# projects may need to pin FSharp.Core

-You can reference an F# project just fine without needing to be explicit about an FSharp.Core reference when using non-legacy projects.
-References flow transitively, so even if you need to use types directly from FSharp.Core (which you probably shouldn't do anyways) it will pick up the right types from the right assembly.
+You can reference an F# project just fine without needing to be explicit about an FSharp.Core reference when using C# projects based on the .NET SDK.
+References flow transitively for SDK-style projects, so even if you need to use types directly from FSharp.Core (which you probably shouldn't do anyways) it will pick up the right types from the right assembly.

 If you do have an explicit FSharp.Core reference in your C# project that you **need**, you should pin your FSharp.Core reference across your entire codebase.
 Being in a mixed pinned/non-pinned world is difficult to keep straight over a long period of time.

-## Guidance for legacy projects, compilers, and tools
+## Guidance for older projects, compilers, and tools

+Modern .NET development, including F#, uses SDK-style projects.
+You can read about that here: https://docs.microsoft.com/dotnet/core/project-sdk/overview

-Lastly, if you are using legacy F# projects (non-SDK) and/or have an older toolset, the following guidance applies.
+If you are not using SDK-style projects F# projects and/or have an older toolset, the following guidance applies.

 ### Consider upgrading